-Aside from the kit lens, the fast prime is one of the first lenses that you should be getting.
-While kit lenses are good enough to adapt in a variety of everyday situations, a nice 50mm prime lens can get you sharper photos in trickier scenarios like indoors or at night.
+Aside from the kit lens, the fast prime is one of the first lenses you should get.
+While kit lenses are good enough to adapt to a variety of everyday situations, a nice 50mm prime lens can get you sharper photos in trickier scenarios like indoors or at night.
 Get one with a wide maximum aperture as well.
 Remember, a wider aperture means faster shutter speeds, and this usually equates to sharper photos.

 Why a 50mm lens?
 A 50mm lens closely resembles a human’s field of vision, so it’s great when you’re just starting out.
 Even veteran photographers still consider their 50mm lenses an essential part of their gear.